peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 * An arbitrary-precision binary floating-point number.

-### FromSingle
+### FromSingleBits
-    public static EFloat FromSingle​(float flt) Creates a binary floating-point number from a 32-bit floating-point number.
+    public static EFloat FromSingleBits​(int value) Creates a binary floating-point number from a 32-bit floating-point number encoded in the IEEE 754 binary32 format.
 This method computes the exact value of the floating point number, not an approximation, as is often the case by converting the floating point number to a string first.

 **Parameters:**

-* <code>flt</code> - The parameter <code>flt</code> is a 32-bit binary floating-point
+* <code>value</code> - A 32-bit binary floating-point number encoded in the IEEE 754
- number.
+ binary32 format.

 **Returns:**

-* A binary floating-point number with the same value as <code>flt</code>.
+* A binary floating-point number with the same floating-point value as
+ <code>flt</code>.

 ### FromString
     public static EFloat FromString​(java.lang.String str, int offset, int length, EContext ctx)